m-baralt/smile-to-bert/README.md

 ## Embeddings

 The ```embedding_viz.py``` file allows the generation of SMILES embeddings from a txt file with SMILES strings.
-Additionally, the PCAs of the embeddings are visualised:
+Additionally, the PCAs of the embeddings are visualised.
+An example of a file with SMILES strings can be downloaded using ```download_smiles.sh```.
+This should create a directory named smiles with the smiles_string.txt file.

 ```
-python3 embedding_viz.py --data_path=/data/smiles_string.txt --figure_path=results/
+python3 embedding_viz.py --data_path=/smiles/smiles_string.txt --figure_path=results/
 ```

 ## Training model